Table of Contents

 A strong business plan is arguably the foundation on which the opening of your new restaurant will be built.
 As well as shaping the operational blueprint for your business, it is also extremely important in attracting outside investment or business loan funding.
 A comprehensive business plan shows lenders and investors that you’ve done your market research and have a strategy in place to cover your costs and make a profit.

 If you are in the rare position of not needing any financial backing, a written business plan will still be extremely valuable.
 It will help you to organise your ideas, follow through on them and retain a clear vision of how to move forward.
 Your business plan is a detailed document that outlines exactly what your restaurant is all about, what financing you need, how you’ll attract customers and how you’ll grow.
 It’s the master plan for your restaurant dream.

 A restaurant business plan should include:

-- an executive business summary – a overview and introduction to the restaurant you plan to create, including a ‘mission statement’ that explains why the restaurantit is being created and the overall vision
+- An executive business summary – an overview and introduction to the restaurant you plan to create, including a ‘mission statement’ that explains the purpose and overall vision behind opening your restaurant

-- company description – summarising basic facts about what the restaurant will be like, its size, proposed turnover, staffing numbers etc and location
+- Company description – a summary of basic facts about what the restaurant will be like, its size, proposed turnover, staffing numbers etc and location

 - SWOT (strengths, weaknesses, opportunities and threats) analysis